Nicki Minaj & Megan Thee Stallion Confirm Collaboration On Song ‘Hot Girl Summer’

 ???? chile who put me on the artwork?
 Did I rlly do a verse for this song the night we got off that live, Hottie? @theestallion ????@tydollasign ????????????????????????????????????♥️????
 FRIDAY OUT EVERYWHERE ‼️‼️‼️‼️ when the Barbies & the Hotties link up ???? #HotGirlSummer ????

 The collaboration further shows that Minaj and Megan are beginning to bond with each other.
 The two shared a live session on Instagram on Sunday, July 28, per Billboard.
-During the session, Megan had nothing but positive things to say about the Grammy winner at the time.
+During the session, Megan had nothing but positive things to say about the Grammy winner.
 Megan reportedly referred to Minaj as “The G.O.A.T” and said during the broadcast that haters of Minaj need to “stop playing.”

 “Hot Girl Summer” is Megan’s first solo single since debuting her album Fever this past spring.
-The song is set to release on Friday, August 9.
+The song is set to be released on Friday, August 9.